Text repertoires in Zambia: proverbs

 Today, it is less prevalent than it used to be, but it is certainly still around.

-Kufunda is the word for the process of teaching and learning nsoselo and nkama, gradually obtaining mano.3Kufunda: teach, kufundwa: being taught.
+Kufunda and kufundwa are the words for the process of teaching resp. learning nsoselo and nkama, gradually obtaining mano.3Kufunda: teach, kufundwa: being taught.

 A Cisungu song about teaching (kufunda) sung by Malanke Mwape, 1981.